nodebots/nodebotsday/notes/2013-07-07-organizers-meeting.md

 Chris is sending out postcards with the nodebots discount for RobotsConf and RobotsConf stickers, if you want them, email him at voodootikigod@gmail.com

-AdaFruit Discount: 10% off anything until july 27th 11:59pm ET code is [[redacted - DM for info}} use at checkout.
+AdaFruit Discount: 10% off anything until july 27th 11:59pm ET code is [redacted - DM for info] use at checkout.

 Raquel offers up http://www.hobbyengineering.com/ which is an awesome and local parts distribution - use if you can cause the site is awesome.